skuid/skuid-labs/experiments/dataSources/airtable/README.md

 You'll want to select Id, Created Time (if you prefer), and then you'll want to click into the Fields "field."
 You'll find your sheet's columns listed here.
 Select all relevant fields, and then build your page!

-## Lets make this DataSource Full CRUD!
+## Lets make this data source do full CRUD!

 Reading data is nice.
-But when you can read and write..
+But when you can read and write...
 Why not!!
-Skuid supports all the HTTP verbs - so you can Create,  Update and Delete  (as well as just Read).
+Skuid supports all the HTTP verbs - so you can Create,  Update and Delete  (as well as Read).

 Go back to your Read Only model and make the following change:

 - **Model Behavior**: Read/Write

-This exposes a "Methods" area of the model,  and moves your Query action there.
+This exposes a "Methods" area of the model,  and moves your Query action.
 Now we'll add separate entries for the other methods for doing full CRUD.
 Using the Airtable API docs we can configure each of these methods.

 ### Delete
 Configuring delete is easiest.